This is my favorite town in Norway, and actually Alesund has been awarded the title of "The most beautiful town in Norway" by the Norwegian people.

 The architecture makes Ålesund different from any other Norwegian city.
 In 1904, a huge city-fire totally destroyed about 850 buildings in the city centre.

-After a relatively short time, Ålesund raised from the ashes, to become one of the most beautiful towns in Norway, in an amazing Jugendstyle architecture.
+After a relatively short time, Ålesund raised from the ashes, to become (in my opinion) the most beautiful town in Norway, in an amazing Jugendstyle architecture.

-If you ever visit Ålesund, you must make a visit to the amazing view point on Fjellstua, just above the city centre.
+Another "must" in Ålesund, is the amazing view point at Fjellstua, just above the city centre.